11:18 pm - Wednesday June 19, 2013

 Paralegals

 As well as being specialist legal recruiters for solicitors looking for legal jobs in the UK, we also offer assistance to law students, graduates and paralegals searching for the elusive training contract or pupillage.
-This does not mean that we can find anyone a legal job, vacation placement, work experience, a training contract or mini-pupillage, but it does mean we give you the information to enable you to do this yourself.
+This does not mean that we can find anyone a legal job, vacation placement, a training contract or mini-pupillage, but it does mean we give you the information to enable you to do this yourself.

 Paralegal positions are increasing in number in the UK, as more law firms realise that staff do not have to be qualified to undertake certain types of work, which of course saves them money, which always makes solicitors firms quite happy!
-Most are looking for permanent paralegals with the carrot of a training contract dangling in front of the nose of LPC graduates.
-We are able to assist you (free of charge) with all enquiries you may have regarding your legal career.
-Please visit our Legal Careers Forum to send us your query.
+If you are looking for paralegal work and have experience, please search our vacancy database.
+Most law firms look for permanent paralegals and some dangle a carrot of a training contract in front of the nose of LPC graduates.

 What is a paralegal?